gnosis/dex-liquidity-provision/scripts/README.md

 ### Transfer-Approve-Deposit

-Here, a deposit file like the one available in `./data/depostList.json`, needs to be created with the correct funding amounts of the brackets and their correct address.
+For this script, a deposit file like the one available in `./data/depostList.json`, needs to be created with the correct funding amounts of the brackets and their correct address.

+Then the script can be used like that:

 ```js
 truffle exec scripts/transfer_approve_deposit.js --masterSafe=$MASTER_SAFE --depositFile="./data/depositList.json" --network=$NETWORK_NAME